 Following are the type of operation that can be performed using the Daikin IE RTU

-- Warning alarms is in the range of 0-99 and is mapped to 'Low' severity alerts.
+- Warning alarms are in the range of 0-99 and is mapped to 'Low' severity alerts.
 These alarms do not affect unit operation

-- Problems is in the range of 100-199 and mapped to 'Moderate' severity alerts.
+- Problems are in the range of 100-199 and mapped to 'Moderate' severity alerts.
 These alarms limit functionality in some way on the equipment.

-- Faults is in the range of 200-255 and mapped to 'Severe' severity alerts.
+- Faults are in the range of 200-255 and mapped to 'Severe' severity alerts.
 These alarms cause the equipment to shut down.

 - In cases where only one alarm for a piece of equipment can be displayed, the ActiveAlarmEnu is displayed and represents the highest priority active alarm.
 This is in the range of 0 – 255 and mapped to ‘Moderate’ severity alerts.